Potential USP:s for Freelance Creatives

 Shawn LeBrun, freelance copywriter.

-- Money back guarantee: Shawn LeBrun, a direct response copywriter, guarantees 10% more responses on existing sales copy – or you will get your money back.
+- Money back guarantees: Shawn LeBrun, a direct response copywriter, guarantees 10% more responses on existing sales copy – or you will get your money back.
 However, he also clearly states under which conditions the guarantee is valid and sets him up for success in the process.

 - Guaranteed outcome: You promise to tweak your deliverable until it hits the goal.